bxlab/cmdb-quantbio/assignments/bootcamp/lists_loops_conditionals/index.md

 ```

-5. Calculate and report the percent of genes that are on the positive strand
+5. Calculate and report the percentage of genes that are on the positive strand

 ```python
 # Calculate the percentage of positive strand genes